My favorite gear

 Screen being darker doesn't bother me, maybe since I got it in black so there's ample contrast.

-Love color highlights, page turn buttons, integrated Overdrive.
+Love color highlights, page turn buttons, integrated Overdrive/Libby.
 Works in a pinch for quick notes.

 Went third-party for the pen because the official stylus is really pricey!
 Prefer the M1 because highlighter is on a side button vs. the pen end (like on the M2)